Boosting Salient Object Detection with Transformer-based Asymmetric Bilateral U-Net: Methodology

 \subsection{Overall Framework}

-Since previous CNN-based SOD methods \cite{wang2015deep,lee2016deep,wang2016saliency,li2016deep,zhang2017amulet,zhang2017learning,luo2017non,wang2017stagewise,liu2018picanet,li2018contour,chen2018reverse,liu2020lightweight,liu2021samnet} lack powerful global context modeling and existing transformer-based SOD methods \cite{mao2021transformer,liu2021visual} lack effective local representations, in this paper, we aim at learning both global contexts and local features for locating salient objects and refining object details, respectively.
-For this goal, we improve the traditional U-Net \cite{ronneberger2015u} to the new ABiU-Net by exploring the cooperation of transformers and CNNs, so ABiU-Net can inherit the merit of transformers for global context modeling and the merit of CNNs for local feature learning.
-Specifically, ABiU-Net consists of an asymmetric bilateral encoder and an asymmetric bilateral decoder.
+Since previous CNN-based SOD methods \cite{wang2015deep,lee2016deep,wang2016saliency,li2016deep,zhang2017amulet,zhang2017learning,luo2017non,wang2017stagewise,liu2018picanet,li2018contour,chen2018reverse,liu2020lightweight,liu2021samnet,zhang2021engaging} lack powerful global context modeling and existing transformer-based SOD methods \cite{mao2021transformer,liu2021visual} lack effective local representations, in this paper, we aim at learning both global contexts and local features for locating salient objects and refining object details, respectively.
+For this goal, we improve the traditional U-Net \cite{ronneberger2015u} to the new ABiU-Net by exploring the cooperation of transformers and CNNs, so ABiU-Net can inherit their merits for global context modeling and local feature learning, respectively.
+ABiU-Net consists of an asymmetric bilateral encoder and an asymmetric bilateral decoder.

 As shown in \figref{fig:frame}, the asymmetric bilateral encoder of ABiU-Net contains two parts: TEncPath in grey and HEncPath in blue.
 TEncPath is one well-known transformer network, \eg, PVT \cite{wang2021pyramid}, with four stages.
 The main issue is that the transformer network only focuses on learning long-range dependencies with the sacrifice of local information.
 This is remedied by another encoder path, \ie, HEncPath.
 HEncPath stacks six lightweight convolution stages.
-In particular, the inputs of $3^{\rm rd}$ $\sim$ $6^{\rm th}$ stages are not only from the preceding stage but also from the corresponding transformer stage that has the same output stride.
+In particular, the inputs of the $3^{\rm rd}$ $\sim$ $6^{\rm th}$ stages are not only from the preceding stage but also from the corresponding transformer stage that has the same output stride.
 Hence, HEncPath can achieve the hybrid encoding of global long-range dependencies and local representations.

 The asymmetric bilateral decoder also consists of two paths, namely TDecPath and HDecPath, decoding feature representations from TEncPath and HEncPath, respectively.
 TDecPath has four stages, which can be viewed as a simple top-down generation path to regress the coarse locations of salient objects.
 HDecPath is a hybrid decoding process with six stages in the top-down view.
 The input of HDecPath at each stage is not only from HEncPath but also from TDecPath.
 In this way, two decoder paths can communicate and learn complementary information, \ie, the coarse locations of salient objects decoded in TDecPath would guide the learning of HDecPath to further refine object details.
 We will introduce the decoder in \secref{sec:decoder}.